Meet the Keynote Speaker: Donna Pearson McClish

 Zanen is the Tribal lands program manager for the Confederated Salish & Kootenai Tribes.
 Along with working for the Tribes, he is a fourth-generation Montana rancher and a co-owner of Branded Bison.

-Anne and Landon operate Plagge Farms near Latimer, Iowa.
+Landon and his wife Anne operate Plagge Farms near Latimer, Iowa.
 Together with family, they raise corn, soybeans, oats, rye and hogs, and use cover crops and no-till on all their acres.
 They started a cover crop business in 2020 and hope their example can help others in their area adopt cover crops.

 Ellen is a farm consultant and workshop leader.
 She draws on her 35 years of biological vegetable farming experience to help growers around the country achieve more satisfaction and better profitability from their farm businesses.
 Ellen was co-owner of Potomac Vegetable Farms in Virginia and is a co-author of the book “Start Your Farm: The Authoritative Guide to Becoming a Sustainable 21st Century Farm.”